cskemp/chdss2018/day3_probmodels/docs/README.md

 # Handouts and slides

-Handout, exercises and slides will be posted in this directory
+This directory contains handouts, exercises and slides.